laskaux-cn/laskaux-cn.github.io/_posts/2024-06-06-cities-new-york-1.md

 </p>

 > <p style="font-size:.96em; font-family: Noto Sans">
 > Now that we have had at least a glimmer of what it is that makes Beethoven’s music goes so deep in human experience.
 We can begin to see why all men rejoice in it, and why performers of all nationalities feel close to it.
-Each of them tries to make manifest the <i>basic truths</i> that live in this music as he understands them.
-And that's really why we are here, we hundred New Yorkers in Berlin—we have come to take one more step through this kind of cultural exchange along those paths of international understanding that lead to <i>peace</i>. </p>
-> <p style="font-size:.96em; font-family: Noto Sans">
-> After all, the heyday of narrow nationalism is or should be over by now.
-And what we must cultivate is the real understanding that exists on a level as deep as musical communication—a direct heart-to-heart, mind-to-mind contact.
+Each of them tries to make manifest the <i>basic truths</i> that live in this music as he understands them. . . .
+After all, the heyday of narrow nationalism is or should be over by now.
+And what we must cultivate is the real understanding that exists on a level as deep as musical communication&#8203;—a direct heart-to-heart, mind-to-mind contact.
 Only this kind of rapport can bring us <i>peace</i>, which is the immediate and necessary goal of this modern world.  </p>

 <p style="text-align:center; font-family: Noto Sans; color:grey; font-size:0.87em; margin-top:2em; margin-bottom:2em">
 <a href="https://www.youtube.com/watch?v=PUYzOTb4I7Q&list=PLawrJgP30lZzo3-udXuqzsvGEz6dj7aKN&index=1">